 \subsubsection{Simulated dataset}

 We first evaluated EEND-GLA on the simulated datasets.
 The results are shown in \autoref{tbl:result_simu}.

-In the evaluation of offline processing, EEND-based methods outperformed the x-vector clustering baseline in the Kaldi recipe\footnote{\url{https://github.com/kaldi-asr/kaldi/tree/master/egs/callhome_diarization/v2}}.
-EEND-EDA and EEND-GLA-Small performed they performed evenly on the datasets of the known number of speakers, while EEND-GLA-Small significantly outperformed EEND-EDA on the datasets of the unknown number of speakers.
+For the evaluation of offline processing, Kaldi's x-vector clustering recipe\footnote{\url{https://github.com/kaldi-asr/kaldi/tree/master/egs/callhome_diarization/v2}} was used as a baseline.
+The x-vector extractor was trained using the same set of datasets that were used to create the simulated datasets in \autoref{tbl:simulated_dataset}.
+Note that the baseline has no way to handle overlapping speech.
+EEND-EDA and EEND-GLA-Small performed evenly on the datasets of the seen number of speakers, while EEND-GLA-Small significantly outperformed EEND-EDA on the datasets of the unseen number of speakers.
 It clearly showed that EEND-GLA-Small could deal with a higher number of speakers than that observed during training by introducing clustering.
-It is worth mentioning that EEND-EDA sometimes output more than four attractors, but the results in \autoref{tbl:result_simu} in which ignoring the fifth and subsequent attractors improved the DERs indicate that these attractors were not correctly calculated to represent the fifth and subsequent speakers.
-Using EEND-GLA-Large improved the DERs for the known number of speakers, but those for the unknown number of speakers were degraded.
-We considered this to be because the network was overtrained on the known number of speakers with the larger model.
+It is worth mentioning that EEND-EDA sometimes outputs more than four attractors, but the results in \autoref{tbl:result_simu} in which ignoring the fifth and subsequent attractors improved the DERs indicate that these attractors were not correctly calculated to represent the fifth and subsequent speakers.
+Using EEND-GLA-Large improved the DERs for the seen number of speakers, but those for the unseen number of speakers were degraded.
+We considered this to be because the network was overtrained on the seen number of speakers with the larger model.
 For comparison, we also showed the DERs of EEND-EDA trained using mixtures, each of which contained at most five speakers.
 It showed a better DER on five-speaker mixtures, but the DER on six-speaker mixtures degraded rapidly.
 EEND-GLA achieved DERs comparable to EEND-EDA for five-speaker mixtures and significantly outperformed it for six-speaker mixtures.

 In terms of online processing, STB-based methods outperformed BW-EDA-EEND \cite{han2021bwedaeend} in all but single-speaker data even though the online processing unit was \SI{1}{\second}, which was ten times shorter than that of BW-EEND-EDA.
 Online inference of EEND-GLA-Small using BW-STB significantly improved DERs on five- and six-speaker mixtures, which were not observed during training.
-EEND-GLA-Large improved the DERs for the known number of speaker conditions of EEND-GLA-Small but degraded the DERs for the unknown number of speaker conditions, the same as in offline inference.
+EEND-GLA-Large improved the DERs for the seen number of speaker conditions of EEND-GLA-Small but degraded the DERs for the unseen number of speaker conditions, the same as in offline inference.